Patent your product design

 This article originally appeared in NARI’s Tuffin’ It Out series.

-Budd Shamroth utilized 20 years of experience as president of Before and After Remodeling of Rockville Centre, N.Y., to develop and manufacture a product for the home based on the necessity of his clients.
+Budd Shamroth, CR, used 20 years of experience as president of Before and After Remodeling of Rockville Centre, N.Y., to develop and manufacture a product for the home based on the necessity of his clients.
 Unexpectedly, that product has given him an extra edge over his competition, increasing revenue in his remodeling business.

 Before and After Remodeling is best known for dormers, extensions, baths and kitchens.
 Like many NARI members, Shamroth prides himself in providing the full-service design/build remodeling experience to his clients.

 “I help them with design, product choices, project management and finally, the end result,” Shamroth says.

 The DRAIN MATE is installed next to the sink to provide a place for a dish rack to go (without getting the counter wet) or can be used to place hot pans during meal prep.

 Over time Shamroth began noticing a trend emerge from his kitchen remodel clients—they all seemed to want the same thing.

 “Everyone would describe their need for more counter space in the kitchen and how they hated having to use space with a plastic drying rack,” Shamroth says.
 Not only was the drying rack an eyesore for a newly remodeled kitchen, but it also tends to collect mold and mildew.